Cardiac fibroma: Cause

 The cause of cardiac fibroma is still unknown.
 However, some tumors have been found to be associated with Gorlin syndrome which is also known as Nevoid Basal Cell Carcinoma Syndrome (NBCCS).
 NBCCS is a genetic condition that affects various parts of the body and increases the possibility of acquiring distinct cancerous and non cancerous tumors.

 Mechanism

 The mechanism behind cardiac fibromas is still unclear.
 Fibromas have a homogeneous mass of fibroblasts mixed with an abundance of collagen and elastic fibers.
 These masses represent mesenchymal growth, but lack other mesenchymal elements, such as blood vessels, cartilage bone, and muscle.
 These masses often entrap cardiomyocytes, which are muscle cells that make up the cardiac muscle; cells decrease while collagen content increase in these masses.
 The growth of cardiac fibromas are also slow and produce detrimental physical effects.
 This is due to infiltration and replacement of myocardium which protrude into the cavity of the heart.
 These tumors usually occur within the anterior wall of the left ventricle or the interventricular septum and rarely involves the right ventricle.
-Large fibromas bulge into the cavity of the chamber, interfering with the functions of heart valves and blood flow through the heart.
-When the left ventricular is obstructed, the outflow tract may give rise to a failed diagnosis of congenital subaortic stenosis.
-Moreover, it can cause severe congestive heart failure.
-Cardiac fibromas may present lymphocyte and monocyte aggregates, as well as areas of calcification, which are shown on a chest x-ray or CT scan.
-The dimensions of these masses and the location cause clinical symptoms.